Research Frontiers (REFR)

 nullAI Analysis | Feedback

-Joseph M. Harary, President and Chief Executive Officer (Interim Chief Financial Officer, Board of Directors)
+Joseph M. Harary, President, Chief Executive Officer, Interim Chief Financial Officer, General Counsel, Corporate Secretary, and Director

 Mr. Harary joined Research Frontiers in 1992 as Vice President and General Counsel, becoming President and Chief Operating Officer in 2002, and Chief Executive Officer in January 2009.
-He has actively managed and directed all aspects of the company's business, including licensing, raising private and public equity capital, marketing, and government relations.
-Under his leadership, the company's intellectual property portfolio expanded to over 500 patents.
-Prior to Research Frontiers, Mr. Harary's corporate law practice at prominent New York City law firms focused on technology, licensing, mergers and acquisitions, securities law, and intellectual property law.
-He also worked as an economist with the Federal Reserve Bank of New York.
+He has been a director of the company since 1993.
+He has actively managed all aspects of the company's business, including licensing, raising private and public equity capital, marketing, and government relations.
+Prior to joining Research Frontiers, Mr. Harary's corporate law practice emphasized technology, licensing, mergers and acquisitions, securities law, and intellectual property law at three New York City law firms.
+Before law school, he worked as an economist with the Federal Reserve Bank of New York.

 Dr. Kaganowicz became a director in June 2013 and has been a shareholder of Research Frontiers since 1998.
-He has been involved in the performance and market testing of SPD products.
-For 26 years, Dr. Kaganowicz was the proprietor of an automotive services business in Freeport, NY.
-He holds a Doctorate in Chemistry, has served as Adjunct Associate Professor at the New York Institute of Technology, and worked as a clinical chemist.
-He also owned and operated several medical supply companies from 1989 to 2005.
+He has been the proprietor of a successful automotive services business in Freeport, NY, for 26 years.
+Additionally, he owned and operated several successful medical supply companies in New York and Pennsylvania from 1989 to 2005.

 Mr. Peso was appointed to the Research Frontiers Board of Directors in June 2023.
-He is the co-founder, Chairman, and CEO of Gauzy Ltd., an Israeli material science company, which is also a licensee and strategic investor in Research Frontiers.
-He has led Gauzy from startup to global growth.
-Prior to Gauzy, he was a business manager at Alvarion Technologies.
+He is the co-founder of Gauzy Ltd, an Israeli material science company and a licensee and strategic investor in Research Frontiers.
+He has served as the Chairman of Gauzy's Board of Directors and as its Chief Executive Officer since 2009.

 AI Analysis | Feedback